British Gas Logo

 British Gas LogoBritish Gas Logo PNG

 The emblem burns like a torch, demonstrating the company’s gas reserves.
-The British Gas logo symbolizes life and development, which is possible thanks to the supply of electricity and blue fuel.
+The British Gas logo symbolizes life and growth, made possible by the supply of electricity and blue gas.

 British Gas: Brand overview